acsellers/jams/README.md

 ### TODO:

-1. The GetJobLog function doesn't return the log like I want it to.
+1. The GetJobLog function doesn't return large logs.
 2. This is built against the 6.X release of the JAMS Rest API.
 I plan on working on the 7.X version at some point.